Speak to a GP or your health visitor as soon as possible if you think you might have postnatal depression.

-- talk to your partner, friends and family – try to help them understand how you're feeling and what they can do to support you
+- talking to your partner, friends and family – try to help them understand how you're feeling and what they can do to support you

-- don't try to be a "supermum" – accept help from others when it's offered and ask your loved ones if they can help look after the baby and do tasks such as housework, cooking and shopping
+- not trying to be a "supermum" – accept help from others when it's offered and ask your loved ones if they can help look after the baby and do tasks such as housework, cooking and shopping

-- make time for yourself – try to do activities that you find relaxing and enjoyable, such as going for a walk, listening to music, reading a book or having a warm bath
+- making time for yourself – try to do activities that you find relaxing and enjoyable, such as going for a walk, listening to music, reading a book or having a warm bath

-- eat regular, healthy meals and don't go for long periods without eating
+- eating regular, healthy meals and not going for long periods without eating

-- don't drink alcohol or take drugs, as this can make you feel worse
+- not drinking alcohol or taking drugs, as this can make you feel worse